GitauHarrison/notes/recaptcha.md

 (recaptcha_project) gitau@harry:~/recaptcha_project$ pip3 install flask-moment
 ```

-We need to register this dependancy in our application instance as below:
+We need to register these two dependancies in our application instance as below:

 app/__init__.py: Register Bootstrap
 ```python